openstack/glance/doc/source/contributor/domain_implementation.rst

          which are above the domain implementation.
 The Auth, Property Protection (optional), Notifier, Policy, Quota,
          Location, and Database represent the domain implementation.
-         The Registry (optional) and Data Access sit below the domain implementation.
+         The Data Access sit below the domain implementation.
 Further, the Client block calls the Router;
          the Location block calls the Glance Store, and the Data Access layer calls the DBMS.
          Additional information conveyed in the image is the location in